 Writing script and accented characters in the Content Library

-This article is for the Content Library.
-For instructions on how to write accented and script characters in the Student Zone, check out the following article: How do I write Script and Accented Characters?
+This article refers to creating content in the Content Library.
+For information on how students can use these characters, check out the following article: How do I write Script and Accented Characters?

 MacOS has some useful built-in features that allow you to type using accented and script characters.
 You can find more details on writing scripted characters on Apple's Support website.

 When you're writing in Languages that use accented Latin script characters, we recommend using the English (US-International) keyboard, as the key layout can be different on other keyboards (like the French keyboard).